buildkite/docker-buildkite-agent/README.md

            buildkite/agent
 ```

-## Customising your agent image
+## Customising The Agent Image

 The base image includes Ubuntu, git, the agent, and little else.
-If you want to add hooks, ssh keys, etc. you can easily extend the base image.
+If you want to add hooks, ssh keys, etc. you can easily extend the base image using our standard [Ubuntu setup instructions](https://buildkite.com/docs/agent/ubuntu).

-To add hooks simply copy them into `/hooks`:
+For example, to add hooks you could copy the hook scripts into the container:

 ```
 FROM buildkite/agent

-ADD hooks/* /hooks
+ADD hooks/* /etc/buildkite-agent/hooks
 ```

-If you need to test private code simply copy the relevant access credentials into the container, for example:
+If you need to test private code you could copy the relevant private key into the container, for example:

 ```
 FROM buildkite/agent